Rostom of Kartli: Poverty and rise to influence

-Back in Iran, Khosro Mirza fell into poverty.
-According to some sources, he became a beggar in Isfahan and worked in many small jobs to survive.
-This condition of poverty subsequently constituted one of the sources of his popularity as king among the country's peasantry.
+Upon his return to Persia, Khosro-Mirza fell into poverty.
+According to some accounts, he lived as a beggar in Isfahan and took up various small jobs to survive.
+This early destitution later contributed to his popularity among the peasant classes once he became king.

-Khosro-Mirza's life changed radically in 1612, when Giorgi Saakadze, an important general who had led the Georgians' struggle against the Ottomans, took refuge in Iran and met the large Georgian community in the Iranian capital.
-During a banquet given in his honor, Saakadze spotted poor Khosro-Mirza among the Georgians present and invited him to sit near him, beginning a close friendship between the two men.
-Saakadze's influence extricated Khosro-Mirza from his situation because the general treated him according to his erstwhile rank, i.e. like a royal prince.
+Khosro-Mirza’s life changed dramatically in 1612, when Giorgi Saakadze, a prominent general leading the Georgian resistance against the Ottomans, sought refuge in Persia and met the large Georgian community in Isfahan.
+At a banquet held in his honour, Saakadze recognized the impoverished Khosro-Mirza among the guests and invited him to sit beside him, the beginning of a close friendship between the two men.
+Saakadze’s influence helped raise Khosro-Mirza out of his destitution, treating him as a royal prince.

-Marie-Félicité Brosset sees in this episode an attempt by Saakadze to oppose a rival to King Luarsab II of Kartli, making him a pretender to the throne, but this does not change the fact that Khosro became the legitimate heir to the Georgian throne for many influential people in the Kingdom of Kartli.
-The future King Rostom retained a deep respect for Giorgi Saakadze and the latter's patriotism for the rest of his life, although the two men became enemies in the 1620s.
+Marie-Félicité Brosset interprets this episode as an attempt by Saakadze to set up a rival to Luarsab II, effectively presenting Khosro-Mirza as a claimant to the throne.
+Regardless of Saakadze’s motives, Khosro-Mirza soon came to be viewed by several influential nobles of Kartli as the legitimate heir to the Georgian throne.
+Throughout his later life, the future King Rostom retained a deep respect for Giorgi Saakadze and his patriotism, even though the two eventually became enemies in the 1620s.

-Khosro-Mirza's new status led him to impress Shah Abbas the Great, who then began to take an interest in the Georgian prince.
-Soon, Khosro-Mirza went to live at the imperial court, where he was trained in the customs of the palace by eunuchs, while receiving the honors attributed to the imperial family.
-Over a period of time, Khosro-Mirza acquired a towering influence over the large Georgian community in Iran.
+Khosro-Mirza’s new status impressed Shah Abbas I the Great, who began to take an interest in the Georgian prince.
+Khosro-Mirza soon moved to the imperial court, where he was instructed in palace customs by eunuchs and received honours typically reserved for members of the imperial family.
+Within a short time, he became the dominant figure within the large Georgian community in Persia.